mrahhal/MR.AspNet.Identity.EntityFramework6/README.md

 ## What is this

 This is basically a copy-paste from the EF7 Identity 3.0 RC1 provider but edited to work with EF6.
-All you have in your app:
+All you have to do in your app:

 - Remove everything EF7 related, this means: `EntityFramework.Commands`, `EntityFramework.MicrosoftSqlServer`, `EntityFramework.InMemory` and `Microsoft.AspNet.Identity.EntityFramework`.
 And instead add the following: `EntityFramework` and `MR.AspNet.Identity.EntityFramework6`.
 - Replace all EF7 namespaces with their EF6 counterparts.